pjf/pjf.github.io/tech/_posts/2014-01-29-learn-everything-without-spending-time.md

 part.

 My day is full of odd bits of time that aren't typically useful.
-Waiting for a tram, coffee to brew, the line at the airport, whatever.
+Waiting for a tram, for my coffee to brew, standing in line at the airport.
 These chunks aren't long enough to do much with, but they're *perfect* for Anki cards.
 Each card takes only a few seconds, and if you reach your learning goals for the day there are always options